HidekiKawahara/RAPHSODEE/README.md

 A new series of acoustic attributes analysis.
 This is an extension of safeguarding sounds and CAPRICEP.
 This also has a fast but ecologically inefficient real-time reverberation application.

 ## Release note
+### Interactive and real-time tool for acoustic environment analysis: prerelease version

+Compiled application for macOS is in the srd directory.
+Name is:
+MyAppInstaller_web.zip

 ### Interactive and real-time tool for acoustic environment analysis: prerelease version, 02/Nov./2023, APSIPA2023 version